-It’d been over 10 years since I last visited Dublin when we got an invite to head over to Ireland for a couple of days to celebrate the 15th birthday of the Guinness Storehouse.
-Guinness itself is much MUCH older but the storehouse only started back in 2000 as a chance to give visitors to the lush green Isle, the opportunity to indulge firsthand in arguably the nation’s favourite drink!
+Guinness itself is much older but the storehouse only started about 20-years ago as a chance to give visitors to the lush green Isle, the opportunity to indulge firsthand in arguably the nation’s favourite drink.

 After we chucked our things into the hotel room, we headed straight for the Guinness storehouse for what I feel is mandatory on any trip to Ireland (especially seeing as it ends with a pint of Guinness couple with an amazing view over all of Dublin.